hvwaldow/esget/README.md

 We successfully run esget to mirror a large part of CORDEX.
 The repo includes a sample configuration for a small subset of CORDEX, for testing.

 The configuration file (config/corex_test.cfg) is very well documented and should get you started if you feel adventurous.
-However, other documentation is missing at the moment and we aim at a proper first release by the beginning of September 2014.
+However, other documentation is missing at the moment and we aim at a proper first release by the beginning of November 2014.
 [Send me a note](https://github.com/hvwaldow) if you are interested to get a notification once we have a good release.